Cultural depictions of ravens: Hindu / South Asia

 In the Story of Bhusunda, a chapter of the Yoga Vasistha, a very old sage in the form of a crow, Bhusunda, recalls a succession of epochs in the earth's history, as described in Hindu cosmology.
 He survived several destructions, living on a wish-fulfilling tree on Mount Meru.
 Crows are also considered ancestors in Hinduism, and during Śrāddha the practice of offering food or pinda to crows is still in vogue.

-The Hindu deity Shani is often represented as being mounted on a giant black raven or crow.
+The Hindu deity Shani (divine personification of Saturn) is often represented as being mounted on a giant black raven or crow.
 The crow (sometimes a raven or vulture) is Shani's Vahana.
 As a protector of property, Shani is able to repress the thieving tendencies of these birds.
 Dhumavati, the widow goddess associated with strife and inauspiciousness, is depicted riding a crow or in a horseless chariot bearing an emblem of a crow.

 The raven is the national bird of Bhutan, and it adorns the royal hat, representing the deity Gonpo Jarodonchen (Mahakala) with Raven's head; one of the important guardian deities.